Decatur Bicycle Accident Lawyer

 Riding Bicycles Safely in Decatur, Illinois

-There are paths and trails available in Decatur to those who seek an off road experience when riding their bicycles, but the majority of these paths are less than two miles long and not suitable for the more experienced rider who wishes to enjoy a longer ride.
+Decatur offers paths and trails to those who seek an off-road experience when riding their bicycles.
+Still, most of these paths are less than two miles long and not suitable for the more experienced rider who wishes to enjoy a longer ride.

 - When making a turn, you must first signal your intention to turn and move into the appropriate lane for your turn.

 - Unless preparing to make a left turn, you must always remain as far to the right as safely possible.
-The only other exception is if you intend to move straight through an intersection which has a right turn lane.
+The only other exception is if you intend to move straight through an intersection that has a right turn lane.

 Common Injuries to Cyclists Caused by Driver Negligence